 If your situation is not dangerous to you (for example, your husband’s violence is expressed by getting into fights in bars), you may want to try to discuss his behavior with him.
 Be sure to assess your safety first, and choose a time and place that maximizes this.
 Then use “I statements,” only telling him how you feel or what you experience.
 He may feel very defensive due to guilt and shame, but this may come out as anger.
 It’s hard to know just how to help an alcoholic husband talk about his drinking, but the best advice is to keep it simple, and stick to your own feelings and experience.

 Seek therapy for yourself if you can.
 With a therapist’s support you will feel stronger, clearer and better able to deal with the situation.

-Sources: “When It’s Time to Leave Your Alcoholic Mate” – Huffington Post http://www.huffingtonpost.com/carole-bennett/alcohol-addiction-recover_b_612177.html “How Do You Deal With Unacceptable Behavior?” – Al-Anon http://al-anon.org/Podcasts/FirstSteps/how-do-you-deal-with-unacceptable-behavior “How To Talk To Your Alcoholic Partner” – Psychcentral.com
+Sources: “When It’s Time to Leave Your Alcoholic Mate” – Huffington Post https://www.huffingtonpost.com/carole-bennett/alcohol-addiction-recover_b_612177.html “How Do You Deal With Unacceptable Behavior?” – Al-Anon https://al-anon.org/Podcasts/FirstSteps/how-do-you-deal-with-unacceptable-behavior “How To Talk To Your Alcoholic Partner” – Psychcentral.com